Tools & Alternatives

 - Review and report on time easily

-With spreadsheets, you often have to build and maintain the process yourself.
-With a dedicated time tracking tool, the system is already built around the things you actually need to manage:
+Instead of building the process yourself, the system is already organized around the things you actually need to manage:

 - Projects